Displacement in Simple Harmonic Motion

 5. Restoring Force (FR): Restoring Force is the force that always acts in a direction opposite to that of displacement from the mean position but is directly proportional to it.
 Restoring Force is maximum at the extreme positions and minimum at the mean position.

 where k is the spring constant and x is the displacement from the mean position.
 The S.I unit of Force is N or Kg m/s2.

 6. Spring Constant (k): Spring Constant or Force Constant is a deterministic constant of a spring that determines the stiffness of the spring.
 It is the amount of work done to stretch or compress the spring by unit length.
 If the spring constant of a spring is 100 N/m then it means that 100 N of force is required to stretch or compress the spring by 1 m.
 The S.I unit of Spring Constant is N/m.

 7. Energy (E): The total energy of the body under SHM is called mechanical energy, mechanical energy of the body remains constant throughout the motion if the medium is frictionless.
 The Mechanical energy of a body at any instant is the sum total of its kinetic and potential energy.
 The Kinetic Energy of a body is due to its velocity and is given by,

 where m is the mass of the body and v is the velocity.

-However, the Potential Energy of a body is by virtue of its position is,
+However, the Potential Energy of a body is by virtue of its position and is given by,

 U = (1/2) × k × x2